RooHTaylor/PHP-Course/Introduction to PHP.md

 ### Select ###

 This is the most commonly used SQL query.
-A select query searches the table for a specific set of conditions and selects only those rows that match to return.
-The syntax for a basic select query is [type]:
+A *select query* searches the table for a specific set of conditions and selects only those rows that match to return.
+The syntax for a basic select query is:

 ``` {.sql}
 SELECT column1, column2 FROM tbl_name WHERE column1 = 1;
 ```

-Note the paralanguage structure of the query.
+Note that in SQL we use a single `=` to compare two things, whereas in PHP we had to use two or three.

 ### Update ###